-Do you want to open or run VirtualBox virtual machines in MS virtual PC? if yes, then it can be done after converting disk file VDI to VHD.
-MS Virtual PC doesn’t support VDI (VirtualBox hard disk file), therefore it should be converted to VHD (MS Virtual Disk format).
-Here, I’m showing how to convert a Windows XP VM on VirtualBox to VHD and run it in Virtual PC.
+Microsoft Hyper-V doesn’t support VDI (VirtualBox hard disk file) files, therefore it should be converted to VHD (MS Virtual Disk format) or VHDX.
+Here, I’m going to show how to convert a running Windows VM from VirtualBox to VHD and attach to Hyper-V or Virtual PC.

 vboxmanage clonehd WinXP.vdi F:\winxp.vhd --format VHD